Separate and efficient characterization of state-preparation and measurement errors using single-qubit operations: Theory background: SPAM characterization

 \subsection{Standard SPAM characterization protocol}

 Let us first review the standard SPAM characterization protocol \cite{PhysRevA.103.042605}, for a single qubit (see Sec.\,\ref{sub::mmit} for the extension to a multiqubit setting).
-The qubit is first prepared in the ground state, and the probability of finding it in the excited state, say ${\mathbb P}_{z_+\rightarrow z_-}$, is evaluated.
+The qubit is {initially} prepared in the ground state, and the probability of finding it in the excited state, say ${\mathbb P}_{z_+\rightarrow z_-}$, is evaluated.
 Subsequently, the qubit is prepared in the excited state and the probability of finding it in the ground state, $\mathbb{P}_{z_-\rightarrow z_+}$, is evaluated.
-With respect to the computational basis, the resulting M errors may then be expressed through POVM operators of the form
+With respect to the computational basis, the resulting M errors are then expressed through {\em diagonal} POVM operators of the form

 which satisfy the completeness condition $\Pi_{z_+}+\Pi_{z_-}=\mathbb{1}$.
-Here, the parameter $\alpha_\text{M}$ represents the fidelity of the readout, whereas $\delta$ represents the asymmetry in the fidelity of readout between the ground state and the excited state \cite{Yu2025,PhysRevApplied.22.024074,PhysRevA.103.042605,Maciejewski2020mitigationofreadout}.
+Here, the parameter $\alpha_\text{M}$ represents the fidelity of the readout, whereas $\delta$ represents the asymmetry in the fidelity of readout between the ground state and the excited state \cite{Yu2025,PhysRevApplied.22.024074,PhysRevA.103.042605,Zoltan}.
 The positivity requirement of these operators mandates the following constraints on the parameters:

 The above POVM elements represent {\em classical readout errors}, because they are taken to be diagonal and, as such, they represent readout assignment errors on the classical readout registers.
-If the qubit is part of a multi-qubit device, by considering only single-qubit POVMs and constant error parameters, we are also implicitly assuming that the readouts are {\em spatially and temporally uncorrelated} across different qubits.
-We can parameterize the faulty initial SP of the $+1$ eigenstate of $\sigma_z$ (which we will denote $|z_+\rangle$),
+Although nonclassical coherent errors -- which render the POVM non-diagonal -- may {\em a priori} be present, we assume they are typically negligible compared to the classical contribution.
+This is consistent with existing results \cite{Zoltan, DiGiovanni} and aligns with our assumption of high-fidelity single-qubit gates, as such errors are largely attributable to imperfect basis rotations.
+A quantitative analysis of the departure from a diagonal POVM model can be found in the cited literature.
+Furthermore, if the qubit is part of a multi-qubit device, by considering only single-qubit POVMs and constant error parameters, we implicitly assume that the readouts are spatially and temporally uncorrelated across different qubits.